 Step 10 ) Click on the following URL Suffusion Google Custom Search Engine Responsive to add Google Custom Search engine to the website.

-Step 11 ) I am sure that most of you will be sharing your information with some of the most popular social medias out there like Facebook, Twitter, Linkedin, Google Plus, YouTube and much more.
-Lately I am using the following plugin Social Media Feather.
-You can check the other Social Plugins I recommend.
+Step 11 ) I am sure that most of you will be sharing your information with some of the most popular social medias out there like Facebook, Twitter, Linkedin, Google Plus, YouTube and more.
+The following URL Social Plugins is a list of social sharing plugins I recommend.

 Step 12 ) Since WordPress 4.2 and above you have had the ability to customize the emojis in your website.
 These are those little smiley faces.
 What if you don’t really want that functionality because your run a business website and you also want to improve your speed.
 The following plugin Disable Emojis will disable that functionality from your website.